 The College's Inaugural Biennial Review was completed in 2019.
+Subsequent reviews were completed in 2021 and 2023.
 In the past, the responsibility for drug and alcohol education was solely the responsibility of the Student Services Officer.
 Currently, the Counselor and Student Services Officer share the responsibility of drug and alcohol education.
-The major objective of this report is to conduct a meaningful review of campus wide components and use the CORE survey data to develop a more purposeful plan.
-This biennial review primarily pertains to the 2019-2020 academic years.
+The major objective of this report is to conduct a meaningful review of campus wide components and use survey data to develop a more purposeful plan.
+This biennial review primarily pertains to the 2024-2025 academic years.
 Efforts to continue enhanced data collection and program assessments will be considered and results reflected in future biennial reports.
-Due to the COVID-19 pandemic, on-campus activities and speakers pertaining to drug and alcohol content were postponed.